Adam and the Ants: Breakthrough

 In the following months, a new version of Adam and the Ants was formed with Marco Pirroni (guitar), Kevin Mooney (bass guitar), and drummers Terry Lee Miall and Chris "Merrick" Hughes.
-Pirroni became an influential member of the group, regularly co-writing with Adam Ant throughout much of his career.
+Pirroni became an influential member of the group, regularly co-writing with Ant throughout much of his career.
 Falcon Stuart was engaged to manage the new band after McLaren had dropped Ant.
 It signalled a style change by adapting Burundi-style African drumming and an image that mixed Native American make-up with pirate-style, colourful costumes.

-While reforming the band, Ant and Pirroni, with future Culture Club drummer Jon Moss, re-recorded the Dirk Wears White Sox track "Cartrouble Pt.2" as a contract-fulfilling single for Do It.
+While reforming the band, Ant and Pirroni, with future Culture Club drummer Jon Moss, re-recorded the Dirk Wears White Sox track "Cartrouble Part 2" as a contract-fulfilling single for Do It.
 The label hired Hughes to produce the duo at Rockfield Studios in Wales, after which they asked Hughes to join.
 The label released the single under the title "Cartrouble" in March 1980, with Moss credited as "Terry 1+2".
 Ant and Pirroni signed a publishing deal with EMI, and worked with Hughes and the rest of the band on new material at Matrix Studios in London.
-Stuart took these to prospective record companies while the band embarked on a 14-day "Ant-Invasion" tour of the UK, which culminating in a show at Empire Ballroom.
+Stuart took these to prospective record companies while the band embarked on a 14-day Ant-Invasion Tour of the UK, which culminated in a show at Empire Ballroom.

-In July 1980, the band signed a deal with CBS Records and released the single "Kings of the Wild Frontier", which reached No. 48 in the UK Singles Chart.
-Hughes continued to produce the band's work and they completed recording at Rockfield by the end of August.
-A second single "Dog Eat Dog" was released in October; it reached the top 10 and resulted in the band's first appearance on BBC Television's weekly music show Top of the Pops.
+In July 1980, the band signed a deal with CBS Records and released the single "Kings of the Wild Frontier", which reached No. 48 on the UK Singles Chart.
+Hughes continued to produce the band's work, and they completed recording at Rockfield by the end of August.
+A second single, "Dog Eat Dog" was released in October; it reached the top 10 and resulted in the band's first appearance on BBC Television's weekly music show Top of the Pops.